ConnorSweeneyDev/.config/README.md

 - Home &rightarrow; Homepage and new windows &rightarrow; Custom URLs... &rightarrow; Paste `moz-extension://13a1d2f1-5f72-41ad-bbed-17d8bb8bae85/static/newtab.html` &rightarrow; Use Current Pages
 - Home &rightarrow; Default search engine &rightarrow; Google
 - Now go to this url `about:config` and search for `full-screen-api.transition-duration.enter` and `full-screen-api.transition-duration.leave` and change both to `0 0`
+- Scan the rest of the settings and disable things you don't want that will slow down the browser

 Using Tridactyl, press `:` and type the following commands:
 - `set newtab google.com`